ZhangSteven/geneva/YieldCalculationIMA.md

 ### Early Redemption Trades
 Early redemptions (bond call) are booked as bond sales in Geneva.
 We need to treat them as bond maturity events.

+We can use the trade ticket report to search for TranIDs of early redemption trades that satisfy either of the following conditions:

+- The broker (field textbox119) is “Early Redem(Internal Ref.)”, or
+- The broker is empty and the comments (field textbox55) contains things like: early red, early redem or something similar.